 - Avoid sugary foods and drinks, especially between meals.

-- Have a dental check-up.
-Ask your oral health professional how often you should have a check- up.
+- Have regular dental check-ups.
+(Ask your oral health professional how often you need to have a check-up).

-- If you take medication, ask your doctor, pharmacist or oral health professional if it affects your mouth.
+- If you take medication, ask your doctor, pharmacist or oral health professional if it will affect your mouth.

 - Quit smoking.